-Pursuant to the Citywide Parking Implementation Plan and previous public workshops, staff has drafted language that will expand the distance parking facilities can be shared from 300 feet to 1⁄4 mile.
-The following is the draft Ordinance language:
+Pursuant to the Citywide Parking Implementation Plan and public workshops, staff has drafted language that will expand the distance that parking facilities can be shared from 300 feet to 1⁄4 mile.
+Based on Planning Commission feedback related providing better certainty in the review process, the word "attractive" has been removed from DPZC Section 9.35.060 (c)(3)(B) as it is a subjective standard.

-9.35.060 Parking Requirements